eanticev/pagelime_rails/Heroku.md

 *The ID and the class are required for the CMS to work*

+If you want to add an editable area that is shared across multiple views (such as a partial, or your layout), use the following format:

+`<div id="my_content" class="cms-editable cms-shared">this is now editable and shared</div>`

 ### Step 5.
 (OPTIONAL)
 If you don't want to have your entire controller CMS editable for some reason, you can sorround areas in your view with a code block like so: